TheDirtyRag/SimpleFunctions/README.md

 # SimpleFunctions
 Bloomberg Functions Simplified

-Hello, thank you for downloading Simple Functions for Bloomberg

 This Add-in is made to simplify and save time from looking up the Bloomberg mnemonics and instead creating functions that directly references the values.